 Course evaluations facilitate the collection of feedback from students about their classes-how they feel about course content, appropriateness of textbook selection, and other aspects.
 All evaluations are confidential and anonymous.
 Students are urged to be honest and constructive in their remarks.
-The course evaluation process is either conducted in the classroom or online.
-Evaluations are usually handed out or opened prior to the Exam Week.
+The course evaluation process is either conducted online.
+Evaluations are opened prior to the Exam Week.
 It is important to complete the course evaluations when you are sent the link for your courses.
-Administration uses student feedback to evaluate the course, and the textbook.
+Administration uses student feedback to evaluate the course and the textbook.